Empowering GNNs via Edge-Aware Weisfeiler-Leman Algorithm: Experiments

-\textbf{Thorough comparison with subgraph GNNs}.
-Given that subgraph GNNs are also exploiting neighborhood subgraph information, we further perform a comprehensive empirical comparison with subgraph GNNs.
-Specifically, we compare to GIN-AK$^{+}$~\citep{zhao2022GNNAK}, a representative subgraph GNN model.
+\textbf{Thorough comparison with subgraph GNNs and subgraph-aware transformer}.
+Given that subgraph GNNs are also exploiting neighborhood subgraph information, we further perform a comprehensive empirical comparison with subgraph GNNs, specifically, GIN-AK$^{+}$~\citep{zhao2022GNNAK}, a representative subgraph GNN model.
+In addition, we include a graph transformer method into comparison, which can position our work within the broader landscape of recent advances in the field.
+We acknowledge it is hard to compare with various graph transformers~\citep{dwivedi2020generalization,kreuzer2021rethinking,ying2021transformers,chen2022structure,hussain2022global,ma2023graph} due to different architectures and various techniques, such as positional encodings.
+Here, we include the K-subgraph SAT model~\citep{chen2022structure} into our comparison, which can utilize a message passing GNN for subgraph encoding before applying global attention modules.
+This method aligns with our emphasis on exploiting subgraph information and allows us to compare NC-GNN with a state-of-the-art graph transformer method.
 For each experiment, we run it four times and report the average results for test accuracy, training time per epoch, total time consumed to achieve the best epoch, and GPU memory consumption while keeping the same batch size.
 In order to compare the computational cost, we use a metric MACS to calculate the average multiply-accumulate operations for each graph in the test set.
+Lower MACS value typically indicates faster inference.
 The results are summarized in Table~\ref{tab:comparsion_to_GNNAK}.
-Our NC-GNN achieves competitive accuracies as GIN-AK$^{+}$, while being more efficient in training, including training time per epoch and total training time.
+Three models achieve comparable accuracies.
+Overall, compared to GIN-AK$^{+}$, NC-GNN is more efficient in training, including training time per epoch and total training time.
 In addition, we use less GPU memory since we do not have to update node representations for all the nodes in the expanded subgraphs.
 More importantly, the MACS overhead of GIN-AK$^{+}$ is 100x more than our NC-GNN.
-Since our NC-GNN calculates each node representation from the original graph instead of the expanded subgraphs, it can save huge MACS overhead during the forward procedure.
-To further show the advantage of fewer MACS overhead, we provide the inference time comparison and our NC-GNN takes less time during inference.
-Overall, NC-GNN reaches a sweet spot between expressivity and scalability, from both theoretical and practical observations.
+Since NC-GNN calculates each node representation from the original graph instead of the expanded subgraphs, it can save huge MACS overhead during the forward procedure.
+Thus, NC-GNN takes less time during inference.
+In comparison with K-subgraph SAT, NC-GNN demonstrates a reduced training time.
+Note that graph transformer models, like K-subgraph SAT, often require an additional warm-up stage to reach optimal performance levels.
+This aspect contributes to the overall longer training duration for such models.
+NC-GNN has similar memory consumption as K-subgraph SAT since there are many edges among neighbors in these two datasets, as shown in Table~\ref{tab:data_statistics}, Appendix~\ref{supp:data_statistics}.
+K-subgraph SAT exhibits slightly better efficiency during inference.
+This could be due to the inherent architectural differences and optimization techniques employed in graph transformer models.

 To further compare to subgraph-based GNNs, we experiment on the graph substructure counting task since it is not only an intuitive measurement for expressive power~\citep{chen2020can} but also is quite relevant to practical tasks in biology and social networks.
 On counting triangles, our NC-GNN outperforms GIN-AK$^{+}$ with a lower MAE of $0.0081$ as opposed to $0.0123$.
 Details are in Appendix~\ref{supp:counting_triangles}.